KFC in China: 2012–2014 supply issues

 In December 2012, KFC faced allegations that some of its suppliers injected antiviral drugs and growth hormones into poultry in ways that violated food safety regulations.
 After this, the chain severed its relationship with 100 suppliers and agreed to "actively co-operate" with a government investigation into its use of antibiotics.
 KFC China sales in January 2013 were down 41% against the previous year.
 In May 2013, Businessweek speculated that KFC may be "losing its touch" in China.
 Sales continued to decline throughout 2013, albeit with a slower rate of decline than analysts estimated.
 Leslie Patton of Businessweek highlighted increased competition in the fast food category from competitors.
 To counter sluggish sales, the menu was revamped in 2014.
 In April 2014, Yum announced that first-quarter KFC sales had risen by 11% in China, following a 15% fall in 2013.

 In July 2014, Chinese authorities closed down the Shanghai operations of the OSI Group, amidst allegations that it had supplied KFC with expired meat.
 Yum immediately terminated its contract with the supplier and stated that the revelation had led to a "significant [and] negative" decline in sales.

 Since 2016

 Following the 2016 result of the South China Sea arbitration, KFC restaurants in Chinese cities became locations for public protests.
 Protestors denounced what they viewed as United States interference in China's sovereignty issues.
 Viewing KFC as symbolic of American presence in China, the protestors called for a boycott of the restaurant chain.
+These protests also became a focus for Little Pink, young online fandom nationalists.